riesenia/homebrew-switch-php/README.md

 # switch-php

-Installs and switches between different versions of PHP (7.4, 8.1, and 8.3).
+Installs and switches between different versions of PHP (7.4, 8.1, 8.3, 8.4).

 ## Configuration